Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 \paragraph*{Tangent Space Methods} An alternative approach is particularly convenient for non-Euclidean spaces that are manifolds.
 We call it the tangent space method.
 It consists in projecting the data from the manifold into the tangent space of a particular point on the manifold, using the so-called \textit{exponential map}.
 Importantly, the tangent space can be seen as a Euclidean space.
 Once the data are mapped to Euclidean space, traditional Euclidean machine learning can be applied.
 This approach typically achieves better results than applying Euclidean methods directly to the original non-Euclidean data.
 However, in many cases\textemdash particularly for manifolds with greater curvature\textemdash it induces biases in the results due to errors in the local Euclidean approximation of the manifold.
-Nonetheless, the approach is relatively simple, and can be worthwhile for data lying on relatively flat manifolds, or on manifolds that are flat at the scale of the spread of the data.
+Nonetheless, the approach is relatively simple, and can be worthwhile for data lying on manifolds that are flat at the scale of the spread of the data.

 Both the plug-in and tangent space methods have the advantage of implementational simplicity.
 However, many machine learning algorithms require more than just the specification of distances and means, which limits the applicability of the plug-in method.
 Additionally, in many cases, the biases induced by the tangent space projection are intolerable for the application, which limits its scope.
 Consequently, in many scenarios, it is necessary to explicitly constrain aspects of the algorithms to the manifolds of interest.
 This comprises the bulk of the work of Non-Euclidean Machine Learning, which we cover in this section.
-We first cover \textit{regression} methods, followed by \textit{dimensionality reduction} methods.
-In the following section, we will cover Non-Euclidean Deep Learning methods, which may be used for regression, dimensionality reduction, or classification.